-The perception of personal safety is very important for a cyclist.
+The perception of personal safety is particularly important for a cyclist.
 Many people will say that they do not cycle because they feel unsafe.
 Often authorities fall back to statistics, suggesting that it is not as bad as people think.
-However, if we want people to cycle they must first feel safe.
-A study in Berlin looks at cycle infrastructure that makes people feel safe.
+However, if we want people to cycle, we must first feel safe.
+A study in Berlin looks at the types of cycle infrastructure that makes people feel safe.

-People value being separate from cars, and roads need to be wide enough for that to be possible.
-Without a bike lane, it still will not feel safe.
-Paint on the road makes a big difference.
+People value being separated from cars, and roads need to be wide enough for that to be possible.
+Without a bike lane, cyclist will not feel safe.
+Markings on the road make cyclists feel safer.

 Better than a cycle lane is to separate the cyclist from traffic with bollards.
 It does not matter that much what sort of bollards are used.

-Passing parked cars is a common cause of low-speed accidents.
+Passing parked cars is a common cause of low-speed collisions (dooring).
 For this reason, bike lanes beside parking spaces are not recommended (see Austroads).
 The best option is to have the parked cars on one side of the bollards and the cyclists on the other.

 Grade separation is where the cyclist is moved off the road onto the verge.
 The verge of many city roads (Northbourne Avenue in Civic) is a paved sidewalk in front of shops and offices.
 Pedestrians are common.
 Pedestrians can worry about fast-moving cyclists, and cyclists can worry about unpredictable pedestrians with their eyes glued to their smartphones.
 The pressures increase with outdoor seating as well on sidewalks.
 The answer is “think three” – keep the bike path separated and clearly delineated from the pedestrian and road area.